ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/scripts/README.md

 The following shell scripts were used in this workflow:

-- `make_pocket_consensus.sh`: defines the consensus pocket and derived index groups
+- `make_pocket_consensus.sh` — defines the consensus pocket and derived index groups
-- `pocket_rmsd.sh`: calculates pocket RMSD
+- `pocket_rmsd.sh` — calculates pocket RMSD
-- `pocket_rg.sh`: calculates pocket radius of gyration (Rg)
+- `pocket_rg.sh` — calculates pocket radius of gyration (Rg)
-- `pocket_sasa.sh`: calculates SASA for JmjC and the consensus pocket
+- `pocket_sasa.sh` — calculates SASA for JmjC and the consensus pocket
-- `pocket_sasa_only.sh`: calculates SASA for the consensus pocket only
+- `pocket_sasa_only.sh` — calculates SASA for the consensus pocket only